llm-chaser/llm-chaser.github.io/awards.md

 ## 🎓 Scholarships & Honors

 - **Dec 2024** — **National Scholarship**, Central South University
-  Top national-level award (¥10,000 RMB), granted to the only recipient in the **Excellence Training Program of Computer Science**
+  Top national-level award (The first batch, top 0.2% nation-wide), granted to the only recipient in the **Excellence Training Program of Computer Science**
 - **Dec 2024** — **First-Class Academic Scholarship**, Central South University
   Highest annual scholarship awarded to the No.1 student in the Excellence Training Program